railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

         * it is possible to allocate only a part of the tax transaction,

-        * it is not necessary to manage several different general accounts depending on the type of sale and type of tax,
+        * it is not necessary to manage several general accounts depending on the type of sale and the type of tax,

-        * you can restructure your chart of taxes as you need.
+        * you can restructure your chart of taxes as required.

 At any time, you can check your chart of taxes for a given period using the report :menuselection:`Accounting --> Reporting --> Generic Reporting --> Taxes --> Taxes Report`.

-This data is updated in real time.
+Data is updated in real time.
 This is very useful because it enables you to preview at any time the tax that you owe at the start and end of the month or quarter.

-Furthermore, for your tax declaration, you can click on one of the tax accounts to investigate the detailed entries that make up the full amount.
-This helps you search for errors, such as when you have entered an invoice at full tax rate when it should have been zero-rated for an inter-community trade or for a charity.
+Furthermore, for your tax declaration, you can click one of the tax accounts to investigate the detailed entries that make up the full amount.
+This helps you search for errors, such as when you have entered an invoice at full tax rate when it should have been zero-rated for an intracommunity trade or for charity.

-In some countries, tax can be calculated on the basis of payments received rather than invoices sent.
-In this instance, choose \ ``Payments``\   instead of
-\ ``Invoices``\   in the :guilabel:`Based On` field.
-Even if you make your declaration on the basis of invoices sent and received, it can be helpful to compare the two reports to see the amount of tax that you pay but have not yet received from your customers.

 ..
 Copyright © Open Object Press.
 All rights reserved.